Life On The Red Dot

 Located just 1 degree north of the equator, Singapore does not have seasons as in temperate countries.
 It enjoys an equatorial climate that is characterised by high humidity and hot weather all year round.
 Rainfall, almost an everyday phenomenon, refreshes the island and provides respite from the sun.

-Average temperature is between 25°C and 31°C. April is the warmest month, January the coolest and November the wettest.
+Average temperature typically ranges from 23 — 25°C at night to 31 — 33°C during the day.
+April is the warmest month, January the coolest and November the wettest.

 Accommodation